SirMatix/tutorials/README.md

 Requirements:

+- Display welcome message and news on a homepage
 - Managing tutorials
+- Display tutorials
 - User registration
+- User login, logout
-- User login
+- User account page where he can change his data
-- Display tutorials

 Additional features to be added are: